Swaziland at the 1992 Winter Olympics

-Swaziland competed in the Winter Olympic Games for the first time at the 1992 Winter Olympics in Albertville, France from 8–23 February 1992.
+Swaziland competed in the Winter Olympic Games for the first time (as for 2026, the only time) at the 1992 Winter Olympics in Albertville, France from 8–23 February 1992.
 The Swazi delegation consisted of a single competitor, the alpine skier Keith Fraser, who competed in the slalom, where he failed to finish the first run; in the giant slalom, where he came 63rd; and in the super-G, finishing 79th.

 Background

 The Swaziland Olympic and Commonwealth Games Association was recognized by the International Olympic Committee on 1 January 1972.
 Swaziland first sent a delegation to the Summer Olympic Games at the 1972 Summer Olympics, and these Albertville Games were their first, and of 2018, only appearance at a Winter Olympic Games.
 The 1992 Winter Olympics were held from 8–23 February 1992, a total of 1,801 athletes representing 64 National Olympic Committees took part.
 The only competitor sent to Albertville by Swaziland was alpine skier Keith Fraser.
 He was chosen as the flag-bearer for the opening ceremony.